Jean Painlevé jewellery : of seahorses and cinema

 Riding the wave of success, in 1936, Painlevé and his wife, Ginette commissioned a range of seahorse accessories under the label JHP (H as in Hippocampe).
 One thing led to another; a boutique in Paris’s rue de Braque, another near the place de l’Opera.

 Painlevé Art Deco jewellery was manufactured to an extremely high standard.
-The coloured plaques are made of galalith or bakelite, topped with an animal motif, screw-mound on a brass setting.
+The coloured plaques are made of galalith or bakelite, topped with an animal motif, screw-mounted on a brass setting.
 Examples include pendants, necklaces, bracelets, bangles, dress clips and earrings.

 Naturally, the story of this brilliant and likeable man doesn’t end there.
 During the war, he took part in the French Resistance and was a marked man.
 He escaped to safety in Spain, where he continued to film and dive, using scuba kit he’d developed himself.